openbsd/xenocara/lib/mesa/docs/meson.rst

 Below are a few example of cross files, but keep in mind that you will likely have to alter them for your system.

-Those running on ArchLinux can use the AUR-maintained packages for some of those, as they'll have the right values for your system:
+Those running on Arch Linux can use the AUR-maintained packages for some of those, as they'll have the right values for your system:

 -  `meson-cross-x86-linux-gnu <https://aur.archlinux.org/packages/meson-cross-x86-linux-gnu>`__